rianying/SMT-2/Aplikasi Basis Data/latihanddl2.md

 2 rows in set (0.006 sec)
 ```

-MariaDB [db_les_private]> alter table tutor change jml_kelas int(4);
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'int(4)' at line 1
 MariaDB [db_les_private]> alter table tutor modify jml_kelas int(4);
 Query OK, 0 rows affected (0.028 sec)
 Records: 0  Duplicates: 0  Warnings: 0